Jordan Clark (English footballer): Accrington Stanley

 After leaving Shrewsbury, he signed for Accrington Stanley in August 2016.
 He scored his first goal for Accrington in an EFL Trophy tie against Chesterfield on 4 October 2016.

 He was offered a new contract by the club at the end of the 2019–20 season.

 Luton Town

 On 5 August 2020 Clark signed for Luton Town on a free transfer after his Accrington contract expired.

 On 27 May 2023, he scored the goal in regular time and a penalty in the penalty shoot-out for Luton in the EFL Championship play-off final against Coventry City, which ended 1–1 after extra time.
 Luton won on penalties, ensuring they would play in the Premier League in the 2023–24 season.

 On 6 April 2024, Clark scored his first Premier League goal in a 2–1 win over Bournemouth.

 Despite a disappointing season that resulted in a second consecutive relegation, Clark was named Player of the Season for the 2024–25 season, also winning Players' Player of the Season and Goal of the Season.

+Clark was in the Luton Town squad which achieved a 3–1 win against Stockport County in the 2026 EFL Trophy final.

+On 3 June 2026, it was announced that Clark had signed a new long-term contract with the club.